JanMarvin/drat/index.md

 written from scratch using code snippets from different other sources PSPP/TDA and foreign.
 The package should import every por and sav file out there in the wild.

+### readstata13

+R-package to import/export Stata dta files to and from R. The package source code is located at [sjewo/readstata13](https://github.com/sjewo/readstata13).

 ## Binary builds